History of U.S. foreign policy, 1801–1829: Embargo Act

 To restore peaceful relations with Britain, Monroe negotiated the Monroe–Pinkney Treaty, which would have represented an extension of the Jay Treaty.
 Jefferson had never favored the Jay Treaty, which had prevented the United States from implementing economic sanctions on Britain, and he rejected the Monroe–Pinkney Treaty.
 Tensions with Britain heightened due to the Chesapeake–Leopard affair, a June 1807 naval confrontation between USS Chesapeake and HMS Leopard that resulted in four British deserters from Chesapeake being impressed.
-Beginning with Napoleon's December 1807 Milan Decree, the French began to seize ships trading with the British, leaving American shipping vulnerable to seizures by both of the major naval powers.
-In response to seizures on American shipping, Congress passed the Embargo Act in 1807, which was designed to force Britain and France into respecting U.S. neutrality by cutting off all American shipping to Britain or France.
-Almost immediately the Americans began to turn to smuggling in order to ship goods to Europe.
+Beginning with Napoleon's December 1807 Milan Decree, the French began to seize ships trading with the British, leaving American shipping vulnerable to seizures by both powers.
+In response to seizures of American shipping, Congress passed the Embargo Act of 1807, which was designed to coerce Britain and France into respecting U.S. neutrality by cutting off all American shipping to both nations.
+Almost immediately, Americans began to turn to smuggling in order to ship goods to Europe.
 Defying his own limited government principles, Jefferson used the military to enforce the embargo.
 Imports and exports fell immensely, and the embargo proved to be especially unpopular in New England.

 Most historians consider Jefferson's embargo to have been ineffective and harmful to American interests.
 Even the top officials of the Jefferson administration viewed the embargo as a flawed policy, but they saw it as preferable to war.
 Appleby describes the strategy as Jefferson's "least effective policy", and Joseph Ellis calls it "an unadulterated calamity".
 Others, however, portray it as an innovative, nonviolent measure which aided France in its war with Britain while preserving American neutrality.